Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

 \subsubsection{Measures of Predictive Accuracy}

-There are different simulation scenarios that may be envisaged.
-Given the $N$ total children, equally broken into the four stratum, we can set risks $p_{ij}$ for each village/stratum and then simulate counts $Y_{ij}$.
-We can then subsample from these counts, under each of the four designs and repeat $s=1,..,S$ times.
-Taking this one step further we might wish to average over the possible realizations of counts $Y_{ij}$.
+Given $N$ total children, broken into the four stratum, we can set risks $p_{ij}$ (details of which appear in Section \ref{sec:simulation}) for each village/stratum and then simulate counts $Y_{ij}$.
+We take this set of $\{ Y_{ij}: i=1,\dots,20;j=1,\dots,4\}$ as fixed, and then subsample from these counts, under each of the four designs and repeat $s=1,\dots,S$ times.

 The estimated number of deaths in survey villages in simulation $s$ is where the $\widehat{p}^{(s)}_{ij}$ are obtained from one of the models we described in Section \ref{sec:models}.